 The goal-setting worksheets will take you through each stage required to set goals.
 You start by listing the issues you have with your life.
 Then you think about your ideal life.
 You then set goals.

 You will probably list a long list of goals in the previous section and that’s great.
-However, since your time and attention is limited, you cannot achieve every single goal you listed all at once.
+However, since your time and attention are limited, you cannot achieve every single goal you listed all at once.
 You need to organize your priorities.
 You can achieve some goals together whereas others require you to achieve them one by one.
 Once you reach one goal, you can start working on the next.
 In order to do this, we will need to prioritize our goals.
 That way we can focus first on the goals that we want to achieve right away and then on the other goals.

-List your goals in order or importance and urgency.
+List your goals in order of importance and urgency.
 You will still reach all your goals, but you might need to put some on hold until you reach others.
 Some goals will clearly fit into a certain order.
 For example, if you want to run a half marathon and a full marathon you can start with a half marathon and postpone your full marathon.
 Create a list with a small number of really significant goals that you are going to focus on.
 Once you achieve these goals you will come back to the full list and add more new goals to your list of priorities.

 The SMART goal setting stage defines each goal in a way that will ensure its success.
 You will eventually have a list of goals to set for yourself.

 We also offer specific goal tracker templates on this site, such as the 12-week year goal trackers.
-This system focuses on the implementation of specific goals for a 12 week period.
+This system focuses on the implementation of specific goals for a 12-week period.
 The focus is on doing what needs to be done to reach your goals.

-Leave a Reply
+Leave a Comment